sentclose/sentc-docs/docs/src/guide/group.md

 ## Encrypt and decrypt in a group

-Every group member has access to all group keys and can encrypt or decrypt for every group member.
+Every group member has access to all group keys and can encrypt or decrypt data for any other group member.
-For encrypt the group uses the actual newest group key.
+To encrypt data, the group uses the most current group key.
-For decrypt the group fetches automatically the right key which was used to encrypt the data.
+To decrypt data, the group automatically retrieves the key that was used to encrypt the data.

 :::: tabs type:card